Cleaning out your home? How to keep your junk out of the landfill.

-Rather than toss it all in the trash (and contribute to water and climate pollution), try these six great ways to get rid of the things you don’t need:
+Rather than toss it all in the trash, try these six eco-friendly ways to get rid of the things you don’t need:

 1. Pay it forward